 - Excessive absences, especially if prior class attendance was good.

-- Unusual or noticeably changed interaction patterns in the classroom or
+- Unusual or noticeably changed interaction patterns in the classroom or living areas.

-- Depressed or apathetic mood, excessive activity or talkativeness, evidence
+- Depressed or apathetic mood, excessive activity or talkativeness, evidence of crying.

 - Noticeable change in appearance and hygiene.